rozlynboutin/microbiome_helper/Home.md

 ### Before getting started:

-* These workflows starts with raw paired-end MiSeq data in demultiplexed fastq format.
+* These workflows start with raw paired-end MiSeq data in demultiplexed fastq format.

 * Most of the commands allow parallel threads to be used with the -p option.
 Adjust according to your computer hardware abilities.